BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 Console can have stealth patches via GSC injector mod menus, but modifying the script to not be a mod menu but something that would provide an advantage, such as a better setup.

 > [!CAUTION]
-> This is impossible to detect, console is the weak link.
+> This is impossible to detect, console is a weak link.

 ## Shader Warming
 Shader warming can be used to splice a raw session or run very easily, as it is a completely static screen.